-The creation of the OWASP Top 10 for LLM Applications list was a major undertaking, built on the collective expertise of an international team of nearly 500 experts, with over 125 active contributors.
-Our contributors come from diverse backgrounds, including AI companies, security companies, ISVs, cloud hyperscalers, hardware providers and academia.
+Creating the OWASP Top 10 for LLM Applications list was a significant undertaking, built on the collective expertise of an international team of nearly 500 experts with over 125 active contributors.
+Our contributors come from diverse backgrounds, including Al companies, security companies, ISVs, cloud hyperscalers, hardware providers, and academia.

-Over the course of a month, we brainstormed and proposed potential vulnerabilities, with team members writing up 43 distinct threats.
-Through multiple rounds of voting, we refined these proposals down to a concise list of the ten most critical vulnerabilities.
-Each vulnerability was then further scrutinized and refined by dedicated sub-teams and subjected to public review, ensuring the most comprehensive and actionable final list.
+We brainstormed for a month and proposed potential vulnerabilities, with team members writing up 43 distinct threats.
+Through multiple rounds of voting, we refined these proposals to a concise list of the ten most critical vulnerabilities.
+Dedicated sub-teams scrutinized each vulnerability and subjected it to public review, ensuring the most comprehensive and actionable final list.

-Each of these vulnerabilities, along with common examples, prevention tips, attack scenarios, and references, was further scrutinized and refined by dedicated sub-teams and subjected to public review, ensuring the most comprehensive and actionable final list.
+Each of these vulnerabilities, along with examples, prevention tips, attack scenarios, and references, was further scrutinized and refined by dedicated sub-teams and subjected to public review, ensuring the most comprehensive and actionable final list.